-The Group's IRB credit risk models are subject to ongoing regulatory reviews and inspections, which may give rise to additional capital requirements, replacement of internal ratings-based ("IRB") models with a standardised approach or reputational risk for the Group.
+The Group's credit models are subject to ongoing regulatory reviews and inspections, which may give rise to additional capital requirements, replacement of internal ratings-based ("IRB") models with a standardised approach or reputational risk for the Group.

-The Group must obtain approval from the ECB in order to implement new IRB models or to change existing approved IRB models.
-New IRB models or those undergoing material changes are subject to reviews and model inspections from the ECB and other regulatory bodies in relation to the models prior to receiving approval.
+The Group requires approval from the ECB in order to implement new IRB models or to change existing approved IRB models.
+It is also subject to reviews and inspections from the ECB and other regulatory bodies in relation to the models.

-The Group is subject to the risk that the funding position of its defined benefit pension schemes could deteriorate, requiring it to make additional contributions
+23 The Group is subject to the risk that the funding position of its defined benefit pension schemes could deteriorate, requiring it to make additional contributions

 The Group faces the risk that the funding position of its defined benefit pension schemes will deteriorate, requiring it to make additional contributions, adversely affecting its capital position.
 The Group maintains a number of defined benefit pension schemes for current and former employees.
 All defined benefit schemes were closed to future accruals from 31 December 2013 and staff transferred to defined contribution schemes for future pension benefits.
-In relation to these defined benefit schemes, the Group faces the risk that the funding position of the schemes will deteriorate over the longer term.
+In relation to these schemes, the Group faces the risk that the funding position of the schemes will deteriorate over the longer term.
 This may require the Group to make additional contributions above what is already planned to cover its pension obligations towards current and former employees.
 Furthermore, pension deficits as reported are a deduction from capital under CRD.
 Accordingly, any increase in the Group's pension deficit may adversely affect its capital position.
 There could also be a negative impact on industrial relations if the funding level of the schemes were to deteriorate.